 The subject matter of the disputes that Matthew has acted on includes share sale and shareholder agreements (especially warranty disputes), leveraged finance arrangements, company directors’ duties and shareholder rights, taxation, licensing and technology related contracts, international sale and purchase agreements and government intervention in investments and financial markets.

 Regulatory matters have formed a major part of his practice, and Matthew has led cases for blue chip clients involving investigations and inquiries by the SFO, FSA, the Pensions Regulator and the Food Standards Agency.

-Matthew is ranked by Chambers UK 2021 for Banking Litigation, with sources describing him as “a really strong lawyer who cuts straight through things and inspires confidence.”
+Matthew is recognized as a “Leading Individual” in Legal 500 UK 2022 for Banking and Commercial Litigation with clients describing him as a “star litigator.”
+He is also ranked by Chambers UK 2022 for Banking Litigation.
+In the 2021 edition, sources described him as “a really strong lawyer who cuts straight through things and inspires confidence.”
 In the 2020 edition, clients told the publication that he is “superb technically” and “able to think through complex problems, deliver clear and concise advice and identify effective commercial solutions.”
-In the 2019 edition, he is described as “a very good legal brain with very good litigation skills” and in the 2017 edition, clients describe him as a “charismatic lawyer who is good with clients and takes a strategic point of view.”
-He is recognized in The Legal 500 UK 2016 for Banking litigation and Commercial litigation, with sources citing him as “responsive and direct” with “superior intellect.”
+In the 2019 edition, he is described as “a very good legal brain with very good litigation skills” and in the 2017 edition, clients described him as a “charismatic lawyer who is good with clients and takes a strategic point of view.”
+In the 2016 edition of Legal 500 UK sources describe him as “responsive and direct” with “superior intellect.”
 Matthew was also recognized in The Lawyer’s ‘Hot 100’ list 2015 for Litigation.